Skip to main content Skip to main navigation Skip to search

 • Collaborative Partnership on Forests (CPF).

-The main objective of the UNFF is to promote ‘the management, conservation and sustainable development of all types of forests and to strengthen long-term political commitment to this end.’
-The Forum meets annually at the UN Headquarters in New York, bringing together representatives of all member states and forests-related agencies for high-level dialogue on technical matters in odd years and policy matters in even years.
-Each annual session produces a Resolution, which is negotiated among member states and serves to signal global forests priorities and guide work under each component of the IAF.
+The UNFF meets annually at the UN Headquarters in New York, bringing together representatives of all member states and forests-related agencies.
+In odd-numbered years, the Forum focuses on high-level dialogue about technical matters, while in even-numbered years, it addresses policy issues.
+Each biennial policy session produces a Resolution, which is negotiated among countries, and sets global priorities that guide forest-related work across the UN.

 Australia’s participation in the UNFF